Benchmark interest rate reform

 What is LIBOR?

 The London Interbank Offered Rate (LIBOR) ceased at the end of 2021 for the majority of settings and currencies it represented.
-However, most US dollar LIBOR settings remain published and representative until end-June 2023.LIBOR is a daily benchmark interest rate calculated as an average of panel bank submissions, which provides an indication of the rate that banks pay to borrow unsecured money.
-It is used across the global economy for calculating interest rates and valuations in relation to a wide variety of contracts, such as derivatives, bonds, loans and consumer lending products.
-Its administrator, ICE Benchmark Administration (IBA), publishes LIBOR rates every applicable London business day.
+US dollar LIBOR settings remained published and representative until end-June 2023.LIBOR was a daily benchmark interest rate calculated as an average of panel bank submissions, which provided an indication of the rate that banks paid to borrow unsecured money.
+It was used across the global economy for calculating interest rates and valuations in relation to a wide variety of contracts, such as derivatives, bonds, loans and consumer lending products.
+Its administrator, ICE Benchmark Administration (IBA), published LIBOR rates every applicable London business day.

 Before end-2021, LIBOR was calculated across five currencies (Pound sterling, euro, Japanese yen, Swiss franc and US dollar) and seven tenors (overnight, 1 week, 1, 2, 3, 6 and 12 months).

-The overnight, 1-month, 3-month, 6-month and 12-month US dollar LIBOR settings are continuing under a panel bank methodology until end-June 2023.
+The overnight, 1-month, 3-month, 6-month and 12-month US dollar LIBOR settings continued under a panel bank methodology until end-June 2023.
+See US dollar LIBOR section for information on limited uses of Synthetic US dollar LIBOR.

 -